valtido/sentry-docs/src/collections/_documentation/clients/ruby/integrations/rails.md

 ---

 <!-- WIZARD -->
 In Rails, all uncaught exceptions will be automatically reported.
 We support Rails 4 and newer.

+&nbsp;
 ## Installation

 Install the SDK via Rubygems by adding it to your `Gemfile`: